Privacy Policy

 1. Data Controller and Contact Details

-• Data Protection Officer (if appointed): No DPO appointed.
-Queries may be directed to the contact above.
+- Data Protection Officer: No DPO is currently appointed.
+Queries may be directed to the contact details above.

 2. Scope of This Policy